 While there are many models of instructional design (ID), the model most commonly used in corporate training development is ADDIE, an acronym for Analysis, Design, Development, Implementation, and Evaluation.
-(Here is a link to a nice graphical view of ADDIE.)
+See our ADDIE model infographic for a graphical overview of the five phases of ADDIE.

 In this post, we’ll focus on the first stage of ADDIE and describe the methods used by Obsidian Learning for instructional analysis.
 After a discussion of the activities and outputs of analysis, we’ll present an example of a curriculum targeted at two different learner populations.